The difference a team makes: Support fuels success for Team USA gymnast

 Now, as a DeVry University sponsored athlete, he also relies on support from DeVry University as part of his extended “team,” helping him realize that he – like all of DeVry’s hardworking, ambitious students – can achieve his highest goals.
 From the first planning sessions with an enrollment advisor, through personal connections with professors and the career services professionals, DeVry knows students can truly thrive with dedicated staff and faculty in their corner.

 ENCOURAGEMENT EARLY ON

-Selected as an alternate for the U.S. Men’s Artistic Gymnastics team going to Rio this summer, and working to complete his degree in web graphic design, Donnell has learned he can be both a world-class athlete and a successful student.
+Selected as an alternate for the U.S. Men’s Artistic Gymnastics team going to Rio this summer, and working to complete his degree, Donnell has learned he can be both a world-class athlete and a successful student.
 Especially with friends, family and faculty as his biggest fans.

 “My mother and my old coach from back home sacrificed so much for me to get to this point.
 They were definitely looking out for my best interests in gymnastics and school as well.”

 The sacrifices are sincerely appreciated.
 Donnell makes special note of his mother’s giving nature and strength as a single mom, raising three kids, working as a social worker, and caring for his older sister who is blind and deaf.

 “My mom had to sacrifice time, money, all the stuff that she may have wanted to do….
 Also my sisters and my family – for them to sacrifice so much and for me to be here at the U.S. Olympic Training Center, achieving my dreams…it’s an awesome thing they did for me.”